Oil Prices Up as Bigger Producers Stick to Cuts

 ADVERTISEMENT

 Any signs of deceleration in U.S. production would support the market, which is still mired in surplus.
-But for now, many analysts remain pessimistic about oil's outlook.
+But for now, many analysts remain pessimistic about oil's outlook and dismissive of Friday's gains.

-"It is doubtful whether the end of the downward spiral -- a barrel of Brent has plunged by 17% or around $9 over the past four weeks -- has already been reached," said analysts at Commerzbank.
+"It's noise," said Andy Lipow, president of Lipow Oil Associates in Houston.
+"The market remains under pressure from increasing production."

 High global oil inventories are "raising market concerns about the efficacy of OPEC market management," said Jason Gammel, analyst at Jefferies.
 "We remain of the view that inventories will [decline in the second half of the year], but empirical evidence of this is likely necessary for oil prices to inflect into an upward trend."